 The CFPA also says that employers can’t retaliate against employees for discussing pay with each other to figure out whether they’re paid equally.

 Recent Amendments to the California Equal Pay Act

-In 2016, Governor Jerry Brown amended the California Equal Pay Act to include race and ethnicity as protected categories.
+In 2016, Gov. Brown amended the California Equal Pay Act to include race and ethnicity as protected categories.
 (This is where the California Equal Pay Act provides broader protection than federal law does.)
 Another amendment to the Act prohibits employers from justifying pay differences based only on the grounds of prior salary.

 What is the Equal Pay Act of 1963?